-To operate Tapmaster in momentary mode, simply press the foot lightly against the kick plate and open the faucet to the desired flow and temperature.
-By releasing the kick plate, Tapmaster shuts off the water flow to the faucet.
-Once the faucet has been adjusted it should be left open.
+To operate the kick plate in momentary mode, simply press the foot lightly against the kick plate and open the faucet to the desired flow and temperature.
+By releasing the kick plate, the Tapmaster shuts off the water flow to the faucet.

 For continuous mode, press down in the middle of the kick plate angled face until it "latches".
 This will provide continuous flow to the faucet until the kick plate is tapped again to unlatch.
-The latching feature allows the operator to use the faucet for such things as filling the sink, etc. It is not recommended for repeated on/off operation.
-This feature has been intentionally designed to require a deliberate thoughtful motion on the part of the operator to prevent latching inadvertently .
-As in other pedal operated devices all operators should allow themselves some time to get accustomed to the position and "feel" of this kick plate.
+The latching feature allows the operator to manually use the faucet for such things as filling the sink, etc. It is not recommended for repeated on/off operation.
+This feature has been intentionally designed to require a deliberate thoughtful motion on the part of the operator to prevent latching inadvertently.
+As in other pedal operated devices, all operators should allow themselves some time to get accustomed to the position and "feel" of this kick plate.

-Tapmaster does not alter the appearance of the faucet, therefore a removable decal is provided which may be located on nearly any hard smooth surface near the faucet to alert people to its method of operation.
-It is not recommended to be used on drywall.
-Alternately, temporarily attaching a piece of tape, string or an elastic band to the faucet handle will remind the end-user the faucet is Tapmaster equipped.
+The Tapmaster does not alter the appearance of the faucet, therefore removable decals are provided which may be located on any hard smooth surface near the faucet except drywall to alert people to its method of operation.